cleverness/widget-css-classes/readme.txt

 == Frequently Asked Questions ==

-= Why aren't the classes showing up in my widget? = You must make sure you have an HTML element defined for `before_widget` and `after_widget` in your `register_sidebar` functions.
+= Why aren't the classes showing up in my widget? = You need to make sure you have an HTML element defined for `before_widget` and `after_widget` in your `register_sidebar` functions, usually located in your theme's functions.php (_/wp-content/themes/yourtheme/functions
+.php_).
 This HTML element must have class and id attributes.
 This plugin will not work if `before_widget` and `after_widget` are blank.

 Example:
 `register_sidebar( array(